 Manuscripts are considered for publication with the understanding that they are not under consideration by other journals and have not been published in the same or substantially similar form previously.

 Prior and Duplicate Publication

-At submission, authors must explain any prior publication of the same or a substantially similar manuscript, or partial disclosure of data, as well as circumstances that might lead the editor-in-chief, deputy or associate editors, reviewers, or editorial staff to believe (1) that the manuscript may have been published elsewhere (for example, when the title of a submitted manuscript is the same as or similar to the title of a previously published article), or (2) that the manuscript or one very similar to it may have been published in or submitted to
+At submission, authors must explain any prior publication (including any electronic publication, such as a blog post) of the same or a substantially similar manuscript, or partial disclosure of data, as well as circumstances that might lead the editor-in-chief, deputy or associate editors, reviewers, or editorial staff to believe (1) that the manuscript may have been published elsewhere (e.g., when the title of a submitted manuscript is the same as or similar to the title of a previously published article), or (2) that the manuscript or one very similar to it may have been published in or submitted to

 Short abstracts (250-300 words) of preliminary research findings presented in conference proceedings are not considered prior publications.

 In general, all findings from a single study should be reported in a single manuscript rather than dividing a project into a series of "minimum publishable units."
 We do recognize, however, that in some cases, it is appropriate to develop multiple submissions based on a single project, and we would encourage authors, in such cases, to submit all manuscripts to the same journal so they can be evaluated together.
 Occasions when it might be appropriate to submit multiple manuscripts from a single project include but are not limited to distinctly different research questions being posed about the same data set, reanalysis (new questions) of a data set suggested by subsequent experience, and large segments of complex analyses that do not easily fit within normal length limitations and can be seen as freestanding components.

 Always clearly disclose at the time of submission any previous or planned submissions from the same study, project, or data set by noting this in the submission form.
 Also, related publications should be referenced in the manuscript.